Chener-Zhang/Operating-System-Project/project 4/4B/readme.md

     * 2: using the read_disk which == read_block; put the array index which will contain the id of the block
     * 3: the read_block function will print the contain in side the disk for certain position;
 * ### Delete_file
+    * 1: Locating the correct space
+    * 2: the method i used here is actually same as write_block
+    * 3: just over write the data into 0000 by using the memset
+    * 4: updating the meta block imformation tracking

 * ****